-Biologists fear several butterfly and bumble bee species have disappeared from parts of their range, including the once common rusty-patched bumble bee.
+Biologists fear several butterfly and bumble bee species have disappeared from parts of their range, including the once common western bumble bee.
 Why are pollinators in trouble?
 It appears that habitat loss, introduced diseases, pollution and pesticide poisoning account for much of the population declines.
-We can do our part to support pollinators by creating pollinatorfriendly gardens and protecting wildlife habitat.
+We can do our part to support pollinators by creating pollinator-friendly gardens and protecting wildlife habitat.

-Eastern bumble bee on prairie dock (Silphium terebinthinaceum)

-Insects and other animals pollinate one-third of the food we eat - all kinds of fruits, vegetables, grains, nuts, and beans.
+Western bumble bee on Maximilian sunflower (Helianthus maximiliani) Insects and other animals pollinate one-third of the food we eat - all kinds of fruits, vegetables, grains, nuts, and beans.
 Even coffee and chocolate!
 The economic value of insect pollination worldwide has been estimated at \$217 billion.